 Spiking is when someone sneaks something into your drink, like drugs or harmful substances, without you knowing.
 It can be done to make you blackout, incapacitated, or worse.

-Methanol spiking is when alcohol is contaminated with methanol to save money.
-In tourist hotspots, it’s not unheard of, so you’ve got to stay on your toes.
 Check FCDO travel advice for your destination and sign up to email alerts for the most up-to-date information before you travel.

 How to spot spiking

-- Drug spiking: Feeling way more drunk than you should, drowsy, or confused could mean your drink’s been tampered with.
+- Drug spiking: Feeling more drunk than you should, drowsy, or confused could mean your drink’s been tampered with.
 Some people experience hallucinations, paranoia, and memory blackouts.
 Trust your gut—if something feels wrong, it probably is.

-How to prevent spiking
+How to reduce the risk of spiking

 Here’s how to keep your drink (and yourself) safe while enjoying a night out: